Definition of Hospitality

 For me, it’s always been about GUEST service, not Customer service.
 There is a distinction.
 Do you have dinner customers at your home?
 Or dinner guests?
 The difference is in how one feels after the interaction, not how well the table was set.

-Working in the field of hospitality is not for the feint of heart.
-It is demanding, it can be physically challenging and it can be emotionally charged – but if you are wired “the hospitality way” there is no greater feeling at the end of the day that you have somehow, someway made an impression on someone’s day.
+Working in this field is not for the feint of heart.
+It is demanding, it can be physically challenging and it can be emotionally charged – There is no greater feeling at the end of the day that you have somehow, someway made an impression on someone’s day.

 For me, working in hospitality is not simply having a job, it is a way of being.